 Where should I stay: HI New Orleans is in the perfect location to explore the French Quarter and more.

-Why go: To experience the eclectic and proudly “weird” culture and the excellent live music scene.
+Why go: Yes, this is technically the Southwest, but it earns its spot on this best-of list thanks to its eclectic and proudly “weird” culture and the excellent live music scene.

 How long should I stay: 3 days should be enough to eat, drink and explore.